codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_last_committed

-Sequence number of the last committed transaction.
-See :ref:`wsrep API <wsrep API>`.
+The sequence number, or seqno, of the last committed transaction.
+See :ref:`wsrep API <wsrep-api>`.

 .. code-block:: mysql